quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Germline mutation rates reflect the complex interplay between DNA proofreading and repair pathways, exogenous sources of DNA damage, and life-history traits.
 For example, parental age is an important determinant of mutation rate variability; in many mammalian species, the number of germline *de novo* mutations observed in offspring increases as a function of paternal and maternal age [@PMID:28959963;@PMID:31549960;@PMID:35771663;@PMID:32804933;@PMID:31492841].
-Rates of germline mutation accumulation are also variable across human families [@PMID:26656846;@PMID:31549960], potentially due to genetic variation or differences in environmental exposures.
+Rates of germline mutation accumulation are also variable across human families [@PMID:26656846;@PMID:31549960], due to either genetic variation or differences in environmental exposures.
-Nonetheless, genetic variants that increase germline mutation rates, known as *mutator alleles*, have proven difficult to discover in mammals.
+Although numerous protein-coding genes contribute to the maintenance of genome integrity, genetic variants that increase germline mutation rates, known as *mutator alleles*, have proven difficult to discover in mammals.

 The dearth of observed germline mutators in mammalian genomes is not necessarily surprising, since alleles that lead to elevated germline mutation rates would likely have deleterious consequences and be purged by negative selection [@PMID:27739533].
 Moreover, germline mutation rates are relatively low, and direct mutation rate measurements require whole-genome sequencing data from both parents and their offspring.